vladephp/Javascript-notes/README.md

 When we put new keyword in front any funciton call, turn that function call in consturctor call.
 Four things occur:

-- new object will be create
+ - a brand new object is created (aka, constructed) out of thin air

-- that object links to another object (to prototype of funciton)
+ - the newly constructed object is [[Prototype]]-linked

-- that new object gets bound as this keyword for function call
+ - the newly constructed object is set as the this binding for that function call

-- if function doesn't return anything, function will return this ( that new object )
+ - unless the function returns its own alternate object, the new-invoked function call will automatically return the newly constructed object.